eliamue/foundations-prep-april-2021/1-monday/terminal.md

 `CTRL` + A | go to beginning of line
 `CTRL` + E | go to end of line

+### Warning!

+Removing things from the command line does **not** put them in the trash/recycling.
+They are gone.
+Forever.
+These commands are marked with 🔥 below

 ### Directory Commands

 command | meaning | notes